Extradition of a person in Latvia

 6) extradition has been requested by a foreign state with which Latvia does not have an agreement regarding extradition.

 The extradition of a person is not admissible, if:

-1) person is a citizen of Latvia;
+1) the person is a citizen of Latvia;

 2) the request for the extradition of the person is related to the aim of commencing criminal prosecution of such person or punishing such persons due to his or her race, religion affiliation, nationality, or political views, or if there are sufficient grounds to believe that the rights of the person may be violated due to the referred to reasons;

-3) judgment has entered into effect in Latvia in relation to the person regarding the same criminal offence;
+3)the judgment has entered into effect in Latvia in relation to the person regarding the same criminal offence;

-4) person may not, in accordance with Latvian law regarding the same criminal offence, be held criminally liable, tried, or execute a punishment in connection with a limitation period, amnesty, or another legal basis;
+4)the person may not, in accordance with Latvian law regarding the same criminal offence, be held criminally liable, tried, or execute a punishment in connection with a limitation period, amnesty, or another legal basis;

 5) person has been granted clemency, in accordance with the procedures laid down in law, regarding the same criminal offence;

 6) the foreign state does not provide a sufficient guarantee that the state will not impose the death punishment and execute such punishment;